lupyuen/lupyuen.github.io/src/display.md

 }
 ```

 We'll be calling `write_command` very often...
-So yes the flipping of the Data / Command Pin will be done many many times.
+So yes the Data / Command Pin will be flipped many many times.

 Let's watch how we call `write_command`...